cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 **Blue/green deployment**: The behavior of your deployment depends on which compute platform you use:

 1. <font color=red> AWS Lambda </font>:
-   - Traffic is shifted from <font color=blue> one version of a Lambda function to a new version of the same Lambda function </font>
+   - Traffic is shifted from <font color=LightSlateBlue> one version of a Lambda function to a new version of the same Lambda function </font>
    - specify Lambda functions that perform validation tests and choose the way in which the traffic shifting occurs.

 2. <font color=red> Amazon ECS </font>:
-   - Traffic is shifted from <font color=blue> a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service </font>
+   - Traffic is shifted from <font color=LightSlateBlue> a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service </font>
-   - can set the <font color=blue> traffic shifting to linear or canary </font> through the deployment configuration.
+   - can set the <font color=LightSlateBlue> traffic shifting to linear or canary </font> through the deployment configuration.
    - The protocol and port of a specified load balancer listener is used to reroute production traffic.
    - During a deployment, a test listener can be used to serve traffic to the replacement task set while validation tests are run.

 3. <font color=red> EC2/On-Premises </font>:
-   - Traffic is shifted from <font color=blue> one set of instances in the original environment to a replacement/different set of instances </font>
+   - Traffic is shifted from <font color=LightSlateBlue> one set of instances in the original environment to a replacement/different set of instances </font>
    - the original environment -> the replacement environment
      - Instances are provisioned for the replacement environment.
      - The latest application revision is installed on the replacement instances.
      - An optional wait time occurs for activities such as application testing and system verification.
    - Elastic Load Balancing load balancer
-     - <font color=blue> Instances in the replacement environment </font> are registered with an <font color=red> Elastic Load Balancing load balancer </font>, causing traffic to be rerouted to them.
+     - <font color=LightSlateBlue> Instances in the replacement environment </font> are registered with an <font color=red> Elastic Load Balancing load balancer </font>, causing traffic to be rerouted to them.
-     - <font color=blue> Instances in the original environment </font> are deregistered and can be terminated or kept running for other uses.
+     - <font color=LightSlateBlue> Instances in the original environment </font> are deregistered and can be terminated or kept running for other uses.

 4. <font color=red> AWS CloudFormation </font>:
-   - Traffic is shifted from your <font color=blue> current resources to your updated resources </font> as part of an AWS CloudFormation stack update.
+   - Traffic is shifted from your <font color=LightSlateBlue> current resources to your updated resources </font> as part of an AWS CloudFormation stack update.
    - Currently, only Amazon ECS blue/green deployments are supported.

    - AWS CloudFormation templates for deployments:
      - configure deployments with AWS CloudFormation templates
      - deployments are triggered by AWS CloudFormation updates.
-     - change a resource and upload a template change, a <font color=blue> stack update in AWS CloudFormation initiates the new deployment </font>
+     - change a resource and upload a template change, a <font color=LightSlateBlue> stack update in AWS CloudFormation initiates the new deployment </font>

    - Blue/green deployments through AWS CloudFormation: use AWS CloudFormation to manage your blue/green deployments through stack updates.
      - define both your blue and green resources, in addition to specifying the traffic routing and stabilization settings, within the stack template.